As an Associate of different 3rd parties, this website earns from qualifying purchases & contains affiliate links: learn more in the footer.

 • LoadScreen (from Makaka Games > Publisher > Everyday Tools > SceneControl > Scenes),

-9. Option: Limit the Screen Orientation from Auto (by default) to the Portrait only or Landscape only by indication of appropriate Scene Loading Methods on the corresponding buttons that cause a transition to another scenes.
+9. Required for iOS standalone: Limit the Screen Orientation from Auto (by default) to the Portrait only or Landscape only by indication of appropriate Scene Loading Methods on the corresponding buttons that cause a transition to another scenes.
 Orientation in the Player Settings is used for the 1st scene in the build.

 Useful Article: How to Test iOS App without Developer Account?

-Sensor Camera: Gyroscope & Accelerometer — Unity Asset: FPS Camera with Motion Sensors
+Sensor Camera: Gyroscope & Accelerometer — Unity Asset: FPS Camera with Motion Sensors.
+Desktop Controller included.

 Flag: Is Gyro Disabled On Destroy